- What is regulated family child care?

 - Care for up to six children in your home.

-- Receive financial support in the form of start up grants, equipment grants, ELCC supplement and stimulus grants (for eligible providers).
+- Receive financial support in the form of equipment grants, ELCC supplement and stimulus grants (for eligible providers).

 - Receive support from home visitors and/or child care services staff in your region.